Accessing and managing your tax slips

 Amended tax slips

-Amended tax slips may be issued if your employer makes an adjustment to previous year earnings or benefits.
+Your employer issues amended tax slips when they adjust previous year earnings or benefits.
 For example, an overpayment for 2025 reported in 2026 after the original tax slips were issued.

 Amended and cancelled tax slips include both a status indicator (amendment or cancel) along with a date of issue on the generated tax slips to help identify the sequencing of the tax slips issued in Phoenix.

-If an employee received an amended tax slip, they may need to request an adjustment with CRA or Revenu Québec for the corresponding tax year.
+If you received an amended tax slip, you may need to request an adjustment with the Canada Revenue Agency or Revenu Québec for the corresponding tax year.
 Due to legislative restrictions, reassessments can only be filed for the past ten years.
-Employees who receive amended tax slips dated 2015 or 2016 are strongly encouraged to act promptly to avoid missing the reassessment window.
+You are strongly encouraged to act promptly if you receive amended tax slips dated 2015 or 2016 to avoid missing the reassessment window.

 How to access amended tax slips

-If you are a former employee or an employee on leave without pay and you have not yet signed up for MyGCPay External, your amended tax slips will be sent to your mailing address as it appears in Phoenix.
-If there is no mailing address, your home address will be used.
-Ensure that your address is updated in Phoenix through your HR system self service functionality or contact your HR department.
-To avoid delays, sign up for myGCPay External.
+If you are a former employee or currently on leave without pay and have not yet registered for MyGCPay External, your amended tax slips will be mailed to the address listed in Phoenix.
+If no mailing address is on file, your home address will be used.

 Filing amended tax slips